costlysignalling/seshat_bandits/README.md

-# seshat_bandits
+# Stationary bandits - useful code bits
-bits of code for CSH spring school
+bits of code for CSH spring school (so far only R)